-Listed here are all GED® prep locations in the Alameda, California, area, and testing centers are also shown.
+Listed here are all GED® prep locations and testing sites in the Alameda area.

-Testing centers can decide which of the available alternative(s) they use, so please check with a testing facility near you which option(s) they administer.
-The TASC and HiSET are offered both on a computer and on paper whereas the new GED test is only offered on a computer.
+The TASC and HiSET are offered both on a computer and on paper whereas the GED test is fully computer-based.

 Alameda Adult School (relocated to 401 Pacific Ave.) *)